 - Seek to sustain city wide capacity in the primary Welsh-medium sector at 10% over and above the projected intake to support growth and allow for in year admissions and flexibility for transition. - 2.
-Deliver additional Welsh-medium capacity at primary level (with nursery) as part of our capital strategy and Local Development Plan in addition to increasing take up of surplus places available in some areas. - 3.
-Encourage 100% of children that attend Cylch Meithrin to transition to a Welsh-medium nursery setting by creating formal partnerships that include individual schools, Mudiad Ysgolion Meithrin and Swansea Council. - 4.
-In Year 1 we will complete the review of our current primary immersion provision and set a clear action plan to enhance the offer to support intense language acquisition and catch up.
-We have been successful in obtaining Welsh Government grant to support this initial work.
+In the first year of the Plan there will be detailed area reviews across the city and county to prioritise future capital programmes (post Band B of the Sustainable Communities for Learning Programme).
+These reviews will inform the location of Welsh-medium provision and will be part of our capital strategy in addition to increasing take up of surplus places available in some areas. - 3.
+Any new provision will be subject to political approval for the statutory consultation process and future capital funding being made available by Welsh Government. - 4.
+Encourage 100% of children that attend Cylch Meithrin to transition to a Welsh-medium nursery setting by creating formal partnerships that include individual schools, Mudiad Ysgolion Meithrin and Swansea Council.

-- 5. Actively promote the primary Welsh-immersion provision to all new in year transfer enquiries for admission to Swansea schools. - 6.
+- 5. In Year 1 we will complete the review of our current primary immersion provision and set a clear action plan to enhance the offer to support intense language acquisition and catch up.
+We have been successful in obtaining Welsh Government grant to support this initial work. - 6.
+Actively promote the primary Welsh-immersion provision to all new in year transfer enquiries for admission to Swansea schools. - 7.
 Explore and develop opportunities for a secondary latecomers provision to support learners who want to make the transition later in their education journey and also to support current pupils in our schools who are at risk of leaving Welsh-medium education.
-We have been successful in obtaining Welsh Government grant to support this work. - 7.
-Actively promote the benefits of bilingualism to families seeking an education place in Swansea by our admissions service and in our admissions guidance literature. - 8.
-Commission research in areas where take up of Welsh-medium is low and/or within specific under-represented groups/communities (including Black, Asian and Minority Ethnic) to understand the reasons for this and develop a clear action plan to improve the information available and promote what is available to these groups and areas. - 9.
-Enhance the range and promotion of extra-curricular activities and other social opportunities within and outside school in conjunction with our partners including Menter laith Abertawe, yr Urdd, our schools, local businesses and Welsh speaking volunteers. - 10.
+We have been successful in obtaining Welsh Government grant to support this work. - 8.
+Actively promote the benefits of bilingualism to families seeking an education place in Swansea by our admissions service and in our admissions guidance literature. - 9.
+Commission research in areas where take up of Welsh-medium is low and/or within specific under-represented groups/communities (including Black, Asian and Minority Ethnic) to understand the reasons for this and develop a clear action plan to improve the information available and promote what is available to these groups and areas. - 10.
+Enhance the range and promotion of extra-curricular activities and other social opportunities within and outside school in conjunction with our partners including Menter laith Abertawe, yr Urdd, our schools, local businesses and Welsh speaking volunteers. - 11.
 As part of our clear marketing strategy on the benefits of being bilingual/multilingual, increase the literature and guidance available to support families making decisions regarding their child's education with an enhanced range of case studies to demonstrate the diversity our Welsh-medium schools and benefits to learning Welsh regardless of your home language.